 Place chicken thighs in slow cooker and pour in the blended Tinga sauce until the thighs are covered.
-Do not add more.
+Do not add more, set aside the remaining sauce in your refrigerator.
 Add chopped onions, oregano and cumin and stir ingredients together so that all sides of chicken are covered in sauce.

 Cook in your slow cooker for 4 hours on low or until the chicken easily shreds.